Nambu Structures And Associated Bialgebroids: Weak Lie-Filippov algebroid pair

-In order to understand the above properties of Nambu-Poisson manifolds in the proper perspective, we introduce a notion of a {\it weak-Lie-Filippov bialgebroid}.
+In order to understand the above properties of Nambu-Poisson manifolds in the proper perspective, we introduce a notion of a {\it weak-Lie-Filippov algebroid pair} structure on a smooth vector bundle.

-\begin{defn} A weak Lie-Filippov bialgebroid of order $n>2$ over a smooth manifold $M$ consists of a pair $(A, A^*)$, where $A\longrightarrow M$ is a smooth vector bundle with dual bundle $A^*\longrightarrow M$ satisfying the following properties: \begin{enumerate} \item The vector bundle $A\longrightarrow M$ is a Lie algebroid with $d_A$ being the differential of the Lie algebroid cohomology of $A$ with trivial representation; \item the space of smooth sections $\Gamma A^*$ admits a skew-symmetric $n$-ary bracket
+\begin{defn} A smooth vector bundle $A\longrightarrow M$ is said to admit a weak Lie-Filippov algebroid pair structure of order $n>2$ if the following conditions are satisfied. \begin{enumerate} \item The vector bundle $A\longrightarrow M$ is a Lie algebroid. \item The space of smooth sections $\Gamma A^*$ of the dual bundle $A^*$ admits a skew-symmetric $n$-ary bracket

 satisfying